Fish Consumption

 Join us for a fishing clinic designed for beginners.
 Participants will learn basics in knot tying, casting, baiting, fish handling, fish identification, safety, and information about fishing in the Milwaukee River Basin!
 Registration is not required, and walk-ups are welcomed.
 The clinics are free to join, but a fishing license from the DNR is required for most events.
 A first-time license is $5 and can be purchased here.

-Community Fishing Clinic with Milwaukee Riverkeeper & Sixteenth Street Community Health Center
+Community Fishing Clinic with Milwaukee Riverkeeper & Waterway Restoration Partnership

 Fishing Clinics are supported in part by funding from the Sport Fish Restoration Act of Wildlife Restoration Act and the Wisconsin Department of Natural Resources.